gecBurton/fhirlight/README.md

 all other fields such as `type`, `identifier`, `display` are not allowed and will result in an error.
 Note that this means that it is not possible to reference an external entity.
 )

+### extensions
+`extension` fields are currently not supported but they will be in the future.